TAX INCENTIVE PROGRAMS

 1031 Exchange?
 Opportunity Zone Investment?
 How about the Bargain Sale?

 As part of the national effort to raise funds for World War I, the U.S. enacted the ability for property owners to gain tax savings through the use of the Section 170 "Bargain Sale."
-Simply put, the Bargain Sale authorizes the donation of all or a portion of real estate to certain 501(c)(3) charities in exchange for tax treatment of the donated amount as a charitable contribution.
-This well-established and thoroughly-tested provision of the U.S. Tax Code is in the same conceptual "family" as the 1031 Exchange and Opportunity Zone investment, though it precedes both programs by decades.
+Simply put, the Bargain Sale authorizes the sale & donation of all or a portion of real estate to certain 501(c)(3) charities in exchange for tax treatment of the donated amount as a charitable contribution.
+This well-established and thoroughly-tested provision of the U.S. Tax Code is in the same tax strategy "family" as the 1031 Exchange and Opportunity Zone investment, though it precedes both programs by decades.

-OUE SWEET SPOT -- LIKELY BARGAIN SALE CANDIDATES
+OUR SWEET SPOT -- LIKELY BARGAIN SALE CANDIDATES

 For the right combination of seller/donor and property, it helps everyone involved!